adael/cakephp_smartjoin/readme.md

 * edit app/config/database.php and configure user, password and database (database can be an empty one)
 * Execute tests.php (ie: http://localhost/cakeInstallFolder/tests.php)

+# Ideas
+* Use {ModelName} in virtualFields or customFields, the behavior automatically replaces it with the correct table alias. (see advanced example).

 # Usage

     # A person hasOne => Car